 Q. How long do the meetings last?

-A. Go from zero to here in 60 minutes.
-Meetings start at 6.30pm and are be done by 7.30pm.
+A. Go from zero to hero in about 45 minutes.
+Meetings start at 5.45pm and are done by 6.30pm.

-There are opportunities to network and socialize both before and after the one-hour meeting.
+Doors open at 5.15: there are great opportunities to network and socialize both before and after the meeting.
+Cash bar.